 Check out the South Bay Events’ full listing of what’s going on in the South Bay for the 4th of July, 2017!

 Fourth of July Weekend (Sat, July 1- Monday, July 3)

-Tuesday, Fourth of July Day
+Tuesday, Fourth of July

 One of the biggest days of the year is coming to the South Bay- the 4th of July!
 Residents of Redondo, Hermosa, Manhattan Beach and citizens from all around the South Bay celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
 From crazy house parties, crowded bars and a swollen bike path plus several Fireworks shows, the biggest party of the year should be experienced at least once.
-Many bars will be having special events all day as well, including American Junkie, DJs at Ocean Bar, Sharkeez, Saint Rocke and more.
+Many bars will be having special events all day as well, including American Junkie, DJs at Alta House (formerly known as Ocean Bar), Sharkeez, Saint Rocke and more.
 The bars will be busy early, but there are other options away from the mayhem as well, and the Beach Cities have a full lineup this year:

 - 4th of July 5K Presented by UCLA Health Systems: The 22nd Annual 4th of July 5K will take place in Redondo Beach on Independence Day.
 The race will begin at 8 a.m., starting and ending at Riviera Village while encountering a panoramic ocean view along the way.
 The race has become the fastest growing event in the South Bay area, beginning with a few hundred runners in the inaugural event and growing to an anticipated 5,000 runners for this year’s race.
 Rock & Brews PCH will host the post-race party at its location near the finish line.
 More Info

 - The city of Palos Verdes Estates is having their annual Independence Day celebration this year beginning at 9:30 a.m., including a bicycle parade and pie-eating contest.

 - The most unique event that makes July 4 so legendary around here is the HERMOSA BEACH IRONMAN competition.
 In this extreme athletic test, participants must run a mile, paddle a surfboard a mile and then consume a 6-pack of their favorite beer!

 The first one to hold down their beverage(s) successfully wins, and you may want to keep your distance from the center of the action or you’re at risk of getting drenched.
 For pics of the event’s crazy action, check out the Ironman gallery.
-The action starts at approximately 9:00 a.m. and anyone over 21 is eligibile to enter- just make sure you know that close to 1,000 spectators will be monitoring your skills.
+The action starts at approximately 9:00 a.m. and anyone over 21 is eligible to enter- just make sure you know that close to 1,000 spectators will be monitoring your skills.
 For those interested in participating, the Ironman is $20 and you will need to bring your own surfboard and 6-pack to join in.
 Keep in mind that alcohol fines are TRIPLED in Hermosa Beach on the 4th, and you will need to be very discreet if you choose to partake in the activities, especially soon after the Ironman.

+Make sure you stay tuned to South Bay Events for updates of house parties, insider tips and more information as the biggest day of the year gets closer!!
 Get ready, because you never know what the 4th will bring in the South Bay…